Traffic control, emergency response, sanitary sewer overflow first actions, and reporting mindset

 SSO definition and causes

-A sanitary sewer overflow (SSO) is a release of untreated or partially treated wastewater from the sanitary sewer system before it reaches the treatment plant.
-EPA identifies common causes such as blockages, line breaks, sewer defects that allow excessive stormwater or groundwater into the system, power failures, poor design, and vandalism.
-SSOs that reach waters of the United States are unauthorized point source discharges unless specifically authorized by a National Pollutant Discharge Elimination System (NPDES) permit, and even SSOs that do not reach waters may show improper operation or maintenance.
+SSOs that reach waters of the United States are unauthorized point-source discharges unless authorized by a National Pollutant Discharge Elimination System (NPDES) permit, and even those that do not reach waters can show improper operation or maintenance.

-For exam purposes, learn causes by pattern:
+Learn causes by pattern:

 First actions during an SSO

 6. Clean and disinfect.
-Follow local public health and agency procedures for streets, yards, structures, and equipment.
+Follow local public-health and agency procedures for streets, yards, structures, and equipment.

 Reporting mindset